MicrosoftDocs/learn/learn-pr/advocates/nodejs-http/includes/2-introducing-express.md

 There are several interesting things that go on above:

 1. **Creating the server**,  What you see above is how the call to `createServer()` creates an instance of `http.Server`.
-1. **Implementing the callback**, the method `createServer()` expects a method, a so called callback that when invoked is supplied with instances of `http.IncomingMessage`and `http.ServerResponse`, here they are called `res` and `req`.
+1. **Implementing the callback**, the method `createServer()` expects a function, a so called callback that when invoked is supplied with instances of `http.IncomingMessage`and `http.ServerResponse`, here they are called `res` and `req`.
    1. **The client request**, the `req` instance can then investigate what headers and data have been sent as part of the client's request.
    1. **The server response**, it's up to the server to construct a response by instructing the `res` object with what data and response headers it should answer back with.
 1. **Start listening to requests**, the server created from the call to `createServer()` can then be listened to by invoking the method `listen()` while specifying a port.
 After calling `listen()`, the server is now ready to accept client requests.

 ## Streams

 The way data is transported back and forth is by using something called streams.
-It means data is sent, little by little, from client to server and, little by little, from server to client.
+It means data is sent, chunk by chunk, from client to server and, chunk by chunk, from server to client.
 This approach is so the server is capable of handling many concurrent requests.

 Streams are not a Node.js concept but rather an Operating system concept.
 The way *streaming* is implemented in the http module is by having classes that are streams.
 A stream is fundamental data structure in Node.js that can read and write data and send and receive messages, or *events*.